What is Misokinesia?

 Hierarchy of Annoyance: Who is the Most Triggering?

-Usually closest family members.
-Individuals with misokinesia often report that when their misokinesia initially developed they were only triggered by a few people.
-This usually involves people from one’s immediate family such as a mother, father, or sibling.
-Overtime misokinetic triggers can “spread” to other people as well and eventually include anyone making the triggering sights (or sounds).
-However, not all triggers are equal and some people are more triggering than others.
-Some research indicates that a person’s “triggering level” can vary such that one day the person is very triggering and on another the person is not triggering at all.
+Usually, closest family members.
+Individuals with misokinesia often report that when their misokinesia initially developed, they were only triggered by a few people.
+This usually involves people from one’s immediate family, such as a mother, father, or sibling.
+Over time misokinetic triggers can “spread” to other people as well and eventually include anyone making the triggering sights (or sounds).
+However, not all triggers are equal, and some people are more triggering than others.
+Some research indicates that a person’s “triggering level” can vary such that one day, the person is very triggering, and on another, the person is not triggering at all.

 What Does Misokinesia Feel like?